 On 6 October 2014, the Nobel Committee awarded Professors May-Britt and Edvard Moser the 2014 Nobel Prize in Physiology or Medicine.
-It is the first in this category for Norway.
+It was the first in this category for Norway.
 In videos taken that day, May-Britt Moser laughs, claps, and dances.
-Her husband and research partner Edvard Moser is not seen: he was on a plane to Munich when the announcement was made.
+Her husband [at the time of this interview, they announced their divorced 2016] and research partner Edvard Moser is not seen: he was on a plane to Munich when the announcement was made.
 When he landed, he said in an interview that day, “People came with flowers and I did not understand anything and then I found out because there were 150 emails and 75 text messages from the last 2 hours.
 And was one from [Nobel Committee for Physiology or Medicine Secretary] Göran Hansson.”

 The Brain’s inner GPS

 The Mosers, who met as University of Oslo students, have been faculty members at the Norwegian University of Science and Technology (NTNU) since 1996.
-Together, they run the Centre for Neural Computation and the Kavli Institute for Systems Neuroscience in Trondheim.
-They share the Nobel award with their mentor and colleague, Professor John O’Keefe from University College of London.
+Together, they ran the Centre for Neural Computation and the Kavli Institute for Systems Neuroscience in Trondheim.
+They shared the Nobel award with their mentor and colleague, Professor John O’Keefe from University College of London.

 The honor is for work on what is being called the brain’s inner GPS, or global positioning system.
 This neural network provides the brain’s sense of place and internal map of the surroundings.
 The system tracks orientation and direction, with real-time updates for wayfinding.